 Lake Valley, but you can see the mountains of Utah County above Traverse

 ||After climbing to 6150 feet elevation, the trail turns west

 then begins to descend back to the northwest.
-The temporary end is at mile
+After a couple of

 The downhill is a lot of fun -- swoopy and twisty.
 There are a couple